Honor Our Veterans Today and Every Day

 - Offer your service to veterans.
 Get involved with local veteran nursing homes and hospitals.
 You can visit veterans, sponsor activities for them with a large group of friends, or simply listen to their stories.

 Bonus: Send your thanks to active-duty military members.
 As of today, there are over 1.3 million active-duty military members.
-Let’s thank them for their continued service by writing thank you notes or creating care packages for them.Tags: Armistice Day, mindful living, veterans aid, veterans day, volunteering
+Let’s thank them for their continued service by writing thank you notes or creating care packages for them.Tags: Armistice Day, mindfulness, veterans aid, veterans day, volunteering